 Comfort & Fit

 In Bluetooth headsets, a unified communications (UC) specification means that the headset comes with a USB dongle and a wider range of connectivity for multiple platforms.
-Five of the nine products we tested have a UC upgrade option, but this is only important if you plan on using your Bluetooth headset extensively for business and need the extra functionality.
-The upgrades are expensive - some even doubling the price tag.
-Any of the non-UC options will work great for hands-free phone use.
+However this is only important if you plan on using your Bluetooth headset extensively for business and need the extra functionality.
+The upgrades are expensive - some even doubling the price tag - but any of the non-UC options will work great for hands-free phone use.
 Still, it’s a nice option if you often need to use your headset for conference calls or other office functions.

 Although mono Bluetooth headsets are great for calls in an office or during your commute, they aren't ideal for all situations.
-Truck drivers, for example, often use heavy-duty Bluetooth headsets with heartier noise cancellation features and padded ear cups like the B450-XT by BlueParrot.
+Truck drivers, for example, often use heavy-duty Bluetooth headsets with heartier noise cancellation features and padded ear cups.

 With smartphones shedding their headphone jacks, the number and quality of Bluetooth stereo headphones on the market has shot up as well.
 These products have the advantage of better audio quality than Bluetooth mono headsets.
 Bluetooth headphones also have built-in, hands-free calling functionality.
 In addition, you can hear the other end of the call with both ears, though the mics on mono headsets are usually better than those on headphones.
 And if you prefer the idea of headphones but want to go tether free, consider true wireless headphones.
 These tend to be a pricier than normal Bluetooth headphones and many Bluetooth mono headsets, but, again, they can offer better audio quality than a mono headset and don’t have any strings to hold you down.